ryapric/boilerplate/julia/README.md

 `SomePkgName`), then the folder for the packge will be made in the current `boilerplate/julia` directory, which is probably not what you want.

-Note that the `generate` target will add the Julia packages `Documenter`, `Statistics`, and `Test` to your project's `Project.toml` file.
+Note that the `generate` target will add the Julia packages `Documenter` and `Statistics` to your project's `Project.toml` file as dependencies, and `Test` as an "extra", only for running tests.
 If you do not want these, or any other packages that are added, you will need to remove them through Julia, with either of the following:

 ```sh
 (PkgName)> remove Pkg1 Pkg2 ...
 # or
 $ julia --project -e 'using Pkg; Pkg.remove(["Pkg1", "Pkg2", ...])
 ```

+As of the time of this writing, packages in other blocks in the `Project.toml` file (such as `Test` in `[extras]`) need to be removed manually.

 The `Makefile` also includes targets for: